ehfuse/forma/docs/performance-optimization-en.md

 ## ⚠️ Precautions

-### 1. Be Careful When Subscribing to Parent Objects of Nested Structures
+### 1. Caution when subscribing to parent paths of nested objects

 **❌ Inefficient: Subscribe to entire parent object**